jandestrada/python_gas_tutorial/tute-bounce.md

 before it will execute the program.
 Save it in your present working directory which will probably be /student/\<username\>

-A window labelled ’Untitled’ should appear.
+A window labelled 'Untitled' should appear.
 This is the window in which you will type your program.
 Type the following statements (You can select the text below and then paste it into IDLE.):